cloudfoundry/bbs/doc/events.md

 4. `ActualLRPCrashedEvent` that used to run on that cell

 **Note** Passing an empty string `cellID` argument to `SubscribeToEventsByCellID` is equivalent to calling `SubscribeToEvents`

 **Note** `SubscribeToEventsByCellID` and `SubscribeToEvents` do not have events related to Tasks.

 ## Subscribing to Task Events

 You can use the `SubscribeToTaskEvents(logger lager.Logger) (events.EventSource,
-error)` client method to subscribe to all events.
+error)` client method to subscribe to task events.
 For example:

 ``` go
 client := bbs.NewClient(url)